Photo by Alexis Buryk for Apartment Therapy.

 In January 2023 Deborah was a fiction fellow at the Under The Volcano residency in Tepoztlan, Mexico working with Sabrina Orah Mark, and in May 2023 was in residency for writing and painting at The Fine Arts Works Center in Provincetown, MA.
 Her artwork Ways of Dreaming My Way Home was chosen to accompany Chaya Babu’s writing in the Spring 2023 edition of the Literary Journal Rowayat.

 Deborah’s art was part of Here Projects in DiVerCity in 2019 and Next Level in 2018 curated by Tamika Rivera as part of NY Design Week.
-She worked with the Women's March on Washington-NYC Chapter as Arts & Events Coordinator/Producer in 2017 creating some of the first sign-making tutorials and workshops that went national.
+She worked with the Women's March on Washington-NYC Chapter as Arts & Events Coordinator/Producer in 2017 creating some of the first fundraising and sign-making tutorials and workshops that went national.

 deborah.stein@me.com for inquiries